summary

 AI Summary

-This bill modifies provisions related to driver's licenses by expanding the circumstances under which a person can apply for and be granted a limited driving privilege, which allows for restricted driving even when a license is suspended or revoked.
-Specifically, it allows courts or the Director of Revenue to grant limited driving privileges for essential travel to places of worship and to essential businesses like grocery stores, pharmacies, and gas stations, in addition to existing provisions for employment, medical treatment, and education.
-The bill also clarifies that individuals with certain severe driving offenses, such as those involving death while intoxicated, may still be eligible for limited driving privileges under specific conditions, including the installation of a certified ignition interlock device, which is a device that prevents a vehicle from starting if the driver's blood alcohol content is above a certain level.
-Furthermore, the bill updates procedures for suspending driver's licenses due to failure to appear in court or pay fines for traffic violations, including minor traffic violations, and clarifies that proof of financial responsibility is not required for reinstatement in these specific noncompliance suspension cases.
+This bill modifies provisions related to driver's licenses in Missouri, primarily concerning the granting of limited driving privileges and the suspension of licenses for failing to address traffic violations.
+Specifically, it expands the reasons for which a court or the Director of Revenue can grant limited driving privileges, allowing for travel to essential businesses like grocery stores and places of worship, in addition to existing provisions for employment, medical treatment, and education.
+The bill also clarifies that individuals with certain severe driving offenses, such as felony convictions involving a motor vehicle or multiple drunk driving convictions, may still be eligible for limited driving privileges under specific conditions, including the installation of an ignition interlock device, which may include photo identification and GPS features.
+Furthermore, the bill updates procedures for suspending licenses due to unpaid fines or failure to appear in court for traffic violations, including minor traffic violations, by requiring courts to notify the Director of Revenue of noncompliance and outlining the process for license reinstatement.
 These changes are set to take effect on January 1, 2027.

 Committee Categories